MicrosoftDocs/microsoft-academic-services/academic-services/graph/get-started-receive-data.md

 ## Enable snapshot schedule (Optional)

-1. To receive one-time data only, you skip this step.
+1. If you do not want to automatically receive updated versions of MAG or MAKES when they are available, you may skip this step.

-1. To receive regular update to the data, you enable snapshot schedule by selecting the **Snapshot Schedule** tab.
+1. To receive regular updates to the data, enable a snapshot schedule by selecting the **Snapshot Schedule** tab.
 Check the box next to the snapshot schedule and select **+ Enable**.

    ![Enable snapshot schedule](./media/receive-data/enable-snapshot-schedule.png "Enable snapshot schedule")

 ## Next steps

-Advance to next sections to learn about entity data schema and using Azure Data Lake Analytics or Databricks for Microsoft Academic Graph.
+Continue through the next sections to learn about the entity data schema and using Azure Data Lake Analytics or Databricks to evaluate the Microsoft Academic Graph.

 > [!div class="nextstepaction"]
 >[Microsoft Academic Graph data schema](reference-data-schema.md)